JOHN-HADIKUSUMO/ngPage/README.md

 };
 ```

-You need to add a method on your module to pick up the selected page no as the user clicks on the pagination buttons.
-The name
-of the method can be anything but it should has one numerical parameters.
+You need to add a method on your angularjs module to pick up the selected page no as the user clicks on the pagination buttons.
+The name of the method can be anything but it should has one numerical parameters.
 In this case we call it **onPageClick** method.
+On my example, everytime this method is triggered by user click it will call search method that basically calling the rest api throught angularjs service module.

 ```
 $scope.onPageClick = function (n) {};